List of tallest buildings in Winnipeg: History

+The most recent tall building to be constructed in Winnipeg is 300 Main, which opened in 2023.
+The Canadian Museum for Human Rights, which opened in 2014, was the 2nd most recent at 100 m tall.
+In March 2021, 300 Main became Winnipeg's tallest building during construction, surpassing 201 Portage.

 Tallest buildings

 This list ranks buildings in Winnipeg that stand at least 60 m tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.

 Projects

 This is a list of projects over 35 m that are under construction, approved, on-hold and proposed in the city of Winnipeg.